stratus-ss/OpenShiftInfra_Docs/src/03-acm-policy/README.md

 ## Policy Framework

-The foundational structure of an ACM policy is meticulously crafted to ensure comprehensive coverage and flexibility in governance.
+The foundational structure of an ACM policy is crafted to ensure comprehensive coverage and flexibility in governance.
 Here is an illustrative example of a policy skeleton:

 ```